-Merging Cars
+Merging Vehicles

 Drivers on an entrance ramp may not see you on the highway.
 Give them plenty of room.
 Change to another lane if one is open.
-If there is no room for a lane change, adjust speed to open up space for the merging driver.
+If there is no room for a lane change, adjust speed to open up space for the merging vehicle.

-Cars Alongside
+Vehicles Alongside

 Do not ride next to cars or trucks in other lanes if you do not have to.
-You might be in the blind spot of a car in the next lane, which could switch into your lane without warning.
-Cars in the next lane also block your escape if you come upon danger in your own lane.
+You might be in the blind spot and a vehicle could switch into your lane without warning.
+Vehicles in the next lane also block your escape if you come upon danger in your own lane.
 Speed up or drop back to find a place clear of traffic on both sides.